diegotrasobares/packingpanic-blog/content/posts/first-bi-weekly-article/index.md

 ---
 ---

-## Highlights: 3 Weeks hiking in Japan by a 70-year-old Hiker, staying fit during travels and Alternatives to Merino T-shirts.

-### About our Bi-Weekly Summary

-This is a summary of discussions and the latest news in the One Bagger and Light Traveller's space.
+This is a summary of discussions and the latest news in the One Bagger and Light Traveller's space from the last two weeks.
+From a story of a 70-year-old hiker's 3-week journey in Japan, to tips for staying fit while travelling, even alternatives to Merino t-shirts - we've got it all covered.
+So, let's dive in!
-It covers gear recommendations for packing hacks and popular travel destinations.
-For the summary, we compile interesting bits and pieces from various sources.

-In our summary, we'll be taking a deep dive into the top discussions, tips, and insights from three thriving subreddits - [Onebag](https://www.reddit.com/r/onebag/), [Digital Nomad](https://www.reddit.com/r/digitalnomad/), and [Ultralight](https://www.reddit.com/r/Ultralight/).

 ### Overview